-With an average total flow of 630 million m³ per year, this source is the first in France and one of the largest in the world, due to its volume of water flow.
+With an average annual discharge totalling 630 million m³, this is the largest river source in France, and one of the largest in the world, in terms of volume discharged.

-Fresh and peaceful in summer, bubbling and impetuous in spring and autumn, the source, true whim of nature, has not ceased to intrigue curious and researchers since ancient times.
+Cool and peaceful in summer, bubbling and impetuous in spring and autumn, the source, a true whim of nature, has unceasingly intrigued curious visitors and researchers since ancient times.

 Follow the guide and discover our territory through our fun and intuitive tripbuilder

 The source is the result of the re-emergence of water from a vast underground network.
-The water leaping at Fontaine-de-Vaucluse comes from the infiltration of rainwater and snow melting from the south of Mont Ventoux, the Monts de Vaucluse and the Montagne de Lure which represent an “impluvium” of 1,240 km².
+The water bubbling out of the ground at Fontaine-de-Vaucluse comes from the infiltration of rainwater and snowmelt from the south of Mont Ventoux, the Vaucluse Mountains and the Montagne de Lure, which form an 'impluvium' of 1,240 km².
 The only place where this water can come to the surface is precisely at Fontaine-de-Vaucluse.

-While visitors gape in astonished wonder at the spectacular floods of spring and fall create astonishment and admiration of visitors (90 m³ per second), the steady flow during the summer and during the rain-free seasons remains more enigmatic for specialists.
-The speleologists have highlighted the existence of collectors, real natural drains feeding the Fontaine de Vaucluse.
+While visitors gape in astonished wonder at the spectacular floods in spring and autumn (90 m³ per second), the steady flow during summer and the rain-free seasons provides experts with something more of an enigma.
+Speleologists have highlighted the existence of collectors, veritable natural drains feeding the Fontaine de Vaucluse.

 The end of the 19th century saw the first attempt by divers to explore the source's water-filled conduit.
 Today, thanks to more than a century's worth of bold explorations, we now have a partial understanding of how it all works and where the water comes from.